 Proper Brake Adjustment

 Proper brake adjustment is key to ensuring that your drum brakes operate effectively and efficiently.
 If your brakes are not adjusted correctly, it can lead to uneven wear and reduced braking performance.
-Making sure your brakes are adjusted properly can help extend their lifespan and keep you safe on the road.
+Making sure your brakes are adjusted properly can help their and keep you safe on the road.

 - Adjust the brake shoes to ensure they are making proper contact with the brake drums.